Monika-81/wanderlust-p5/README.md

 <br>

 #### **Profile Page**
 From the navigation menu, the user can reach their personal page.
 The personal page displays a profile picture, the username and an option to write an description about the user.
-On default their is an anonymous picture and an empty description field.
+On default there is an anonymous picture and an empty description field.
 If the profile belong to the user, their is a three dot menu icon next to the profile name, where the user can edit their profile or change their password.

 Underneath the description area is three counters showing the amounts of post the user have posted, how many profiles they are following and how many other users are following their profile.
-If the user is visiting the profile off another user, their is also a button displating the choice to follow or unfollow the user.
+If the user is visiting the profile off another user, there is also a button displaying the choice to follow or unfollow the user.

 Lastly, the profile owners posts are displayed below the profile information.
 So the user can access all of their own or a specific user's posts (not comments) from the profile page as well.
 If the user clicks on a post, they will be transported to the page of the post.